 The Shakti Samanta I recall today was a mild-mannered, soft-spoken man, and yet capable of wry humour.
 When I’d met him to request him to accept the Filmfare Lifetime Achievement Award, he laughed, and said:

 He was right.
 The trophy was eventually presented by Sharmila Tagore.

 (This story is from The Quint’s archives and was first published on 13 January 2016.
-It is being republished to mark Shakti Samanta’s birth anniversary.)
+It is being republished to mark Shakti Samanta’s death anniversary.)